 AI prompts

-base on ๐๐ฉโ๐ฉโ๐งโ๐ฆ Admin-configured folders shared by everyone in a group. https://github.com/nextcloud-releases/groupfolders <!--
+base on ๐๐ฉโ๐ฉโ๐งโ๐ฆ Admin-configured folders shared by everyone in a group or team. https://github.com/nextcloud-releases/groupfolders <!--

 - SPDX-FileCopyrightText: 2017 Nextcloud GmbH and Nextcloud contributors